jigpu/linuxwacom-wiki-archive/wiki/Area_mapping.md

 ` xsetwacom set `<stylus id>` area -50800 0 60960 50800`
 ` xsetwacom set `<eraser id>` area -50800 0 60960 50800`

+Again, if you're running an old version of linuxwacom, you may need to use 'set' with each of TopX, TopY, BottomX, and BottomY instead to save your user-defined area.

+### To Have the Settings Last Through a Reboot

+You have to apply the xsetwacom command with each restart or rotation.
+You should be able to add it to your xsetwacom start up script, if you have one.
+Otherwise run it from a convenient start up script.
+A sample start up script is shown in [Sample Runtime Script](/wiki/Tablet_Configuration#Sample_Runtime_Script "wikilink").
+Add the appropriate command for each device (stylus, eraser, and cursor) to its section.

 Python implementation
 ---------------------